MICROSOFT EXCHANGE SERVER 2013 INSTALLATION GUIDE

 INSTALLING WITH THE EXCHANGE MANAGEMENT CONSOLE

-- Upload the file your_domain_name.cer to your Exchange server's network share folder (where you saved the CSR).
+- Copy the your_domain_name.cer file to your Exchange server's network share folder (where you saved the CSR).

 - Access the Exchange Admin Center by opening a browser and browsing to https://localhost/ecp